Social Science Pathway – Criminology NPA @ SCQF Level 5

 Progression

-Successful completion of this programme with a satisfactory Tutor reference and attendance will allow you to apply for a place in one of our level 6 programmes such as Health and Social Care Theory (which includes social sciences and communities), or Access to Allied Health Professions (which includes social sciences/humanities) or our Working With Communities programme.
+Successful completion of this programme with a satisfactory Tutor reference and attendance will allow you to apply for a place in one of our level 6 programmes such as Social Sciences (which includes psychology, sociology and communities), or perhaps, alongside other higher level qualifications gained at school, you may wish to progress to our popular HNC in Social Sciences.

 Career Prospects